 Howard is the latest in a storied line of innovators committed to great journalism.
 She is the granddaughter of the late Roy W. Howard, a dynamic journalist who built United Press into a worldwide news agency and led Scripps Howard Newspapers to their greatest period of economic prosperity and editorial prominence.
 She is the daughter of Jack R. Howard, the radio and television pioneer who launched Scripps Howard Broadcasting.

 Through her role on the board of the Scripps Howard Foundation, Howard established the Jack R. Howard International Fellowships at Columbia University School of Journalism, as well as the Roy W. Howard National Collegiate Reporting Competition at Indiana University Media School.
 For three years, she was publisher of a Long Island weekly newspaper.
-Before that she was a reporter for the New York Post and the Washington Daily News and worked in National Review's advertising department.
+Before that she was a reporter for the New York Post and the Washington Daily News and worked in the National Review's advertising department.

 Howard is a graduate of Sarah Lawrence College, where she was a director (trustee) from 1988 to 1999.
 She is trustee emerita at the Scripps Howard Foundation.